 Chloe Knox, President

 Chloe Knox ’22 graduated with highest honors as a University Scholar from Baylor University in 2018.
 Before law school, she interned in the Domestic Policy Council at the White House and the Office for Civil Rights at the Department of Health & Human Services.
 She spent her 1L summer as a law clerk for Senator Marsha Blackburn on the Senate Judiciary Committee and her 2L summer at Jones Day in Atlanta.
 At UVA, she is a member of the Virginia Law Review and Law Christian Fellowship.
-After graduation, she will clerk for the Honorable Matthew J. Kacsmaryk of the United States District Court for the Northern District of Texas.
+After graduation, she will clerk for the Honorable Matthew J. Kacsmaryk of the United States District Court for the Northern District of Texas and the Honorable Andrew L. Brasher of the United States Court of Appeals for the Eleventh Circuit.

 Ethan Treacy, Executive Vice President